 - LinkedIn Pulse – Add it to your (or whomever is the face of your company).
 Linked Pulse.
 Here’s how to create an article on LinkedIn Pulse.

 - Slideshare – Convert your article to a presentation and upload it to Slideshare.
-Like 4 and 5, Slideshare is associated with a person rather than a company so you need to know who will represent your brand.
+Like LinkedIn, Slideshare is associated with a person rather than a company so you need to know who will represent your brand.
 You’d be surprised how effective Slideshare can be.

 - Other sites – Share your article on business related media websites.
-For example, industry bodies might be interested in putting in on their website or adding it to their member newsletter.
+For example, industry bodies might be interested in putting a slightly different version (Google hates duplicates) on their website or adding it to their member newsletter.

 - Tumblr – Add it to Tumblr if you have an account and you should if you target USA.